Hire the Steve Job’s way, by all means. But don’t forget these two basic attributes in the same process.

 The manager knew he had to hire “the Steve Jobs way,” but had no real clue as to how to do it.
 He hired what he saw and what he heard “at the moment.”
 He was trapped into Jim’s salesmanship talent.
 And he was fooled by Jim’s hidden intentions: to get the job, “no matter what needs to be said…”

 Steve Jobs was an amazing and unconventional leader in many respects.
 His reputation as the best entrepreneur of our time can be summarized in a few words: he and his top execs never compromised with the talents and qualifications required of their employees.
 He personally interviewed over 5,000 applicants during his career.
 He and his executives considered very different qualities in people than most business owners do.
-When you thoroughly analyze Apple’s philosophy of hiring, you find out that there have always been fundamental, un-compromising attributes needed to get a job at Apple, Inc.
+When you thoroughly analyze Apple’s philosophy of hiring, you find out that there has always been fundamental, un-compromising attributes needed to get a job at Apple, Inc.

 You too can apply these attributes when you look at attracting top players and ensure you avoid trouble makers.
 To help you in the hiring process, here are the main “Apple selection attributes.”